-Mulch offers great benefits to both your soil and plants such as weed control and moisture retention.
+Mulch offers great benefits to both your plants and soil such as weed control and moisture retention.

-Following the before and after care procedures listed will maximize the use and benefits mulch provides:
+Following the before and after care procedures listed will maximize the benefits mulch provides:

 Flowerbeds should be weeded prior to mulching and edges defined.

 Water your flowerbed prior to applying mulch to lock in moisture.

 If receiving a blower truck application: